School of Art, Design and Architecture

 • Facilities.
 Rehearse and train in a world-class and fully accessible award-winning theatre and studio space – The House.
 Access all areas of theatre with our dedicated Tech team.

 • Placements.
-Access to our dedicated Placements Officer and Theatre Royal Plymouth's professionals, placements, internships and volunteering opportunities.
-154 placements this year for directors, producers, practitioners and performers including with paid placements with Jermyn Street Theatre (West End), Kneehigh and at Theatre Royal Plymouth.
+Access to a wide range of internships and volunteering opportunities with arts organisations across Plymouth and the South West.
+Recent placements for directors, producers, practitioners and performers have included paid placements with Jermyn Street Theatre (West End), Kneehigh and Theatre Royal Plymouth.

 • Talks, master classes and workshops.
 Advance your creative practice with visiting companies and internationally recognised performance artists; in the past these have included Action Hero, Low Profile, John Nettles, Wildworks, Lone Twin, Earthfall and Robert Lyons.